-The Dordogne valley extends over three departments, the Corrèze, the Lot and the Dordogne.
+The Dordogne valley extends over three departments, Corrèze, Lot and Dordogne.

-The Moulin du Boisset is located at the intersection of these three departments, which allows you to discover a multitude of sites of an unexpected richness.
+The Moulin du Boisset is located at the intersection of these three departments, allowing you to discover a multitude of sites of unsuspected richness.

-In order to better present them to you, we have chosen to group them into two sections :
+In order to present them to you better, we have chosen to group them together in two sections :

-- The sites to discover in the Lot department with all the richness of the Dordogne Valley and further on those of the Lot Valley.
+- The sites to discover in the Lot department with all the richness of the Dordogne Valley and further afield those of the Lot Valley.

 - The sites to be discovered in the neighbouring departments of the Dordogne and Corrèze.

-On the borders of Aquitaine, Limousin and Auvergne, there is the department of Lot, also known as Quercy.
+On the borders of Aquitaine, Limousin and Auvergne lies the Lot department, also known as Quercy.

 Three rivers shape its landscape: